jarppa75/rpi-indoor-weather-station/README.md

-#Raspberry Pi indoor weather station
+# Raspberry Pi indoor weather station

 Playing around with a Raspberry Pi and a Sense Hat

-Will save data from the Sense Hat to ThingSpeak and update the LED Matrix and a web interface with the data.
+Will update the LED Matrix and a web interface with data from the Sensors.

-###Setup
+### Setup

-Install the Sense Hat by running the following commands on the Raspberry Pi:
+Install the Sense Hat and other dependencies by running the the setup script on the Raspberry Pi:

-    sudo apt-get update
-    sudo apt-get install sense-hat
-    sudo reboot
+    ./setup-raspberrypi.sh

 Install the dependencies for the app: